 After a slow two-day march, the wounded soldiers from the Battle of the Little Big Horn reach the steamboat Far West.

 The fast and relatively comfortable transport of the wounded by steam power undoubtedly saved numerous lives.
-Yet, Grant was also the bearer of bad news.
-From Fort Abraham Lincoln, General Terry's report of the disaster was telegraphed all over the country.
+Yet, Marsh was also the bearer of bad news.
+From Fort Abraham Lincoln, General Terry’s report of the disaster was telegraphed all over the country.
 Soon the entire nation learned that General Custer and more than 200 men had been killed along the Little Big Horn River.